-Introduction to The Shocking Truth About How to Win a Car Playing Slots
+Introduction to How to Win a Car Playing Slots

 This article has the following sections:

-- Learn to Comfortably Spin a Wheel, Just in Case; and
+- Learn to Comfortably Spin a Wheel, Just in Case

 But, being new to promotions and the need to pursue anything and everything of interest as another way to earn income for gambling profit, I had barely noticed a mail flyer, players club emails, and other mentions of it during prior visits to the casino.

 My first assessment of this three-month-long promotion was somewhat less than favorable.
-While cruises or trips to Las Vegas can indeed be wonderful, I’d recently returned from another casino’s complimentary gifts of a 7-day cruise to Alaska and 4-night stay in Las Vegas, as typical annual rewards to a player with top tier status.
-Therefore, I wasn’t very thrilled with potentially winning another such trip or cruise.
+While cruises or trips to Las Vegas can indeed be wonderful, I’d recently returned from another casino’s complimentary gifts of a 7-day cruise to Alaska and a

 The luxury car on display was certainly a very fine automobile but, as it happened, not at all the sort of vehicle I prefer.
 As a result, I had no idea how much it was worth.
 I took a photo of it one day so I could try to study its features.
 Perhaps online I’d find the same model car, and get an idea of the features such a car model might typically offer?.